 In order to avoid calculating these costs manually, FBA calculators are helpful.
 Amazon has its own FBA calculator, but it is not very extensive and does not include customs duties among other things.

 With the cost statement, You can now calculate how the product price must be set in order to achieve the desired margin.
 Of course, later price adjustments are still possible if you start with a cheaper launch price.

-A competitor analysis provides information about the current market situation of the product.
+Competitor analysis provides information about the current market situation of the product.
 Sales and turnovers show which stock level you should begin with.
-An analysis of the competing listings provides information about the level of optimisation and helps you with the keyword research.
+An analysis of the competing listings provides information about the level of optimization and helps you with keyword research.
 Additionally, it makes sense to take a look at the reviews of the competing products: What kind of defects/ problems have the customers encountered with the product?
 Try to eliminate these defects from your product in advance to place yourself ahead of the competition.